Luk4s-O/openPKMS/bijection.md

+A relation described within [[set theory]].
 Bijective relation is a relation between two functions